 This granola is lightly sweetened with brown sugar, so it feels like a true wholesome breakfast instead of a bowl of marshmallow cereal.
 The large chunks of granola work well with a splash of almond milk.
 The fruit is dehydrated, not candied, so the bananas are slightly soft and become even more so after sitting in the milk for a couple of minutes.
 It’s also quite filling — a little goes a long way.

 Kiwi, Coconut, and Almond:

-I preferred the banana granola to the kiwi granola, because the kiwi granola was almost not sweet enough for me.
+I preferred the banana granola to the kiwi granola because the kiwi granola was almost not sweet enough for me.
 But if you like a slightly sour, savoury bite in the morning, this one’s for you.
-The sourness came from the dehydrated kiwis, while the coconut mellowed out the flavours.
-This granola definitely packed more of a punch than the milder banana granola, but had all the same crunchy granola chunks.
-I think the two flavours were a nice contrast to each other, since they touch completely different taste-buds.
+The sourness came from the dehydrated kiwis, while the coconut mellowed out the flavors.
+This granola definitely packed more of a punch than the milder banana granola but had all the same crunchy granola chunks.
+I think the two flavors were a nice contrast to each other since they touch completely different taste buds.

 Prep time: 20 mins

 Total time: 34 mins

 - 3/4 cup sugar